atomicdata-dev/atomic-data-docs/src/tooling.md

 Great tooling is required to make this a succes.
 The following list is a set of ideas that we're likely to be working on.

+## Atomic Validator

+Takes some Graph as an input, and validates its contents.
+Could be useful for many purposes, and should be one of the first things to become available.
+Not only should this parse Atomic-NDJSON, it should also make sure the URLs resolve and the DataTypes resolve.
+Perhaps it should also return if non-standard Datatypes are being used, and if so, which ones.

 ## Atomic creator (CLI)

 A CLI tool for generating Atomic Data.